-1. It will take you longer to pay off your debt
+It will take you longer to pay off your debt.

 One of the main reasons why people use a HELOC (Home Equity Line of Credit) to consolidate their debt is because it usually has a very low-interest rate.
 Especially in comparison to high-interest debt, like credit card bills, using a HELOC means paying less in interest.
 But are you really paying less in the long run?

-When you choose a HELOC, you may be opting for a lower interest rate, however, your repayment terms will increase.
+When you choose a HELOC, you may opt for a lower interest rate; however, your repayment terms will increase.
 When you extend your terms from a few years to as many as 30 years, the overall cost of your debt can actually increase, even if you have a lower interest rate.
 You may be paying less monthly, but long term, you’re paying more for your debts over a longer period of time.